FlorenceGhestem/My-Resume/assets/typst/typst-template.typ

   let accent-color = rgb("#0077be")  // Blue
   let grey-color = rgb("#666666")    // Grey for descriptions

-  let to-string(content) = {
+  // I have to check / correct these weird tricks let to-string(content) = {
     if content.has("text") {
       if type(content.text) == "string" {